VicterHuger/VicterHuger/README.md

 #### Some facts about me:

-- I am going to be a Chemical Engineer and a Full Stack Developer at almost the same date, difference of 5 days of each one graduation;
+- I am a very hetic person and because of this on my ex Muai Thai team they used to call me 220 (220 volts);
 - I love to help people on their problems, whichever they are, that is why I am passionate on dev world!
 - I have already programmed in Fortran Language at College, I was part of a research on a computational modeling of natural gas extraction!